Find free Yuma County public records today using this streamlined resource.

 The federal Freedom of Information Act (FOIA) and the Arizona Public Records Law make public records in Yuma County readily available to everyone for free or low cost.
 Some information is available online, while certain records must be retrieved in person.
 In any scenario, we offer clear steps for accessing or obtaining needed records and the contact information for custodians who host them.

-Yuma County makes it possible for the general public to find information about arrests in their jurisdiction — there is a Detention Center that provides a lot of information, the sheriff’s office can be contacted, and so can local police departments if the person’s first and last name is known.
+Yuma County makes it possible for the general public to find information about arrests in their jurisdiction—there is a Detention Center that provides a lot of information, the sheriff’s office can be contacted, and so can local police departments if the person’s first and last name is known.

 Getting to know which resources are available is very important for any citizen; when people know what they can access and how to acquire records or information, they’re better prepared to handle tough situations when the time comes.

-Look Up Arrests for Free Through the Yuma County Sheriff’s Office
+Track Down Arrests for Free Through the Yuma County Sheriff’s Office

-When looking for Yuma County bookings, the best available tool is the inmate search for the county’s Detention Center.
 Their website offers interesting information about the county’s statistics, and on the right side of the page is a free public records search under the tab “Inmate Search.”

 The Yuma County Detention Center Inmate Web Portal holds details on all the inmates in the county, in every stage of the trial process—whether they’re waiting for bond or the trial itself.
 Therefore, the search engine yields a very detailed result for Yuma County arrest records, which can even help find someone’s mugshot.